 Tom is actively involved in key industry organizations, such M3AAWG and ESPC, and advises start-ups and non-profits.
 Tom has a Bachelor in Speech Communication from Colorado State University.

-Karen Friedrich serves as Vice President of Enterprise and Channel Sales for North America.
+Karen Friedrich serves as Senior Vice President of Enterprise and Channel Sales for North America.
 With over 15 years’ experience in enterprise software sales and strategy, Karen has a track record of success in both the private and public sector markets including sales management, product strategy, marketing, channel management, and solution deployment.
 Karen brings an entrepreneurial drive, strong relationship development skills, and credibility gained through sales and operational experience.

 Prior to joining Validity in 2018, Karen served as VP of Channel Sales at MedeAnalytics, Inc. a leading analytics company for providers and payers, and held sales leadership roles at Harris Corporation, Carefx Corporation, and WebMD.